-- Autonomy

-- Digital integrity

-- Dependencies and threats awareness

-- Resilience

-- Indispensability

-- Dispensability

-- Protection

-- 380 Interoperability

-- 381 Openness

-- 382

-- 383 Where:

-- Autonomy is the ability to modify its governing rules or its goals without external intervention,

-control or oversight

-- Digital integrity is a key component of Digital Sovereignty.
-It allows individuals to benefit from an 386 387 equivalent fundamental protection in cyberspace as in the "physical world".
-Indeed, digital 388 integrity may be seen as a transplantation of the right to integrity of the person, following the 389 broader concept of human dignity, into the digital area.
-It aims to ensure that the person's 390 humanity, including his or her conscience is respected.
-Regarding organizations and countries, 391 digital integrity offers an upgraded level of protection in cyberspace, to ensure inter alia the 392 intangible protection of their critical infrastructures which are vital for the continuity of economic 393 and political activities in the digital ecosystem.

-- Resilience is the ability to recover from a disruptive event,

-- Indispensability refers to an entity being indispensable to other stakeholders.
-In that situation, an entity is protected to some extent by its indispensability,

-- Dispensability refers to an entity not depending on a single source,

-- Protection refers to the ability to identify threats activities, investigate the origin and react accordingly,

-- Openness and interoperability refer to the ability to mitigate dependability by relying on the dynamic adaptiveness of an open market to resolve issues.
+- Autonomy is the ability to modify its governing rules or its goals without external intervention, control or oversight and to act accordingly. - Digital integrity is a key component of Digital Sovereignty.
+It allows individuals to benefit from an equivalent fundamental protection in cyberspace as in the "physical world".
+Indeed, digital integrity may be seen as a transplantation of the right to integrity of the person, following the broader concept of human dignity, into the digital area.
+It aims to ensure that the person's humanity, including his or her conscience is respected.
+Regarding organizations and countries, digital integrity is essential to ensure inter alia the intangible protection of their critical infrastructures which are vital for the continuity of economic and political activities in the digital ecosystem. - Resilience is the ability to recover from a disruptive event, - Indispensability refers to an entity being indispensable to other stakeholders.
+In that situation, an entity is protected to some extent by its indispensability, - Dispensability refers to an entity not depending on a single source, - Protection refers to the ability to identify threats activities, investigate the origin and react accordingly, - Openness and interoperability refer to the ability to mitigate dependability by relying on the dynamic adaptiveness of an open market to resolve issues.

-- 402 Entities may develop their own set of metrics for assessing their Digital Sovereignty.

-- 403